Career Advice

 Online education no longer seems like a scam or a joke.
 So many legitimate schools offer online courses – free and tuition-based – that students need not worry whether they are truly enhancing their future by enrolling in an internet-based program.

 Even so, the preference for a so-called traditional college education is high.
-Though more than one-third of all current college students have taken at least one online course, two-thirds are enrolled in exclusively in-person, on-campus programs.
-Students prefer to be inside classrooms – but is there any real benefit to physically going to class?
+Though more than one-third of all current college students have taken at least one online course, two-thirds are enrolled exclusively in in-person, on-campus programs.
+Students prefer to be in classrooms, but is there any real benefit to attending in person?
 Might online education be more effective at conveying course materials while also offering convenience, flexibility, and affordability to students?
 This updated guide to online vs traditional college finds out.

 Online Colleges

 Online colleges and universities have gained popularity over the years as more people opt for the convenience of distance learning.
 While traditional colleges remain the norm, online institutions offer flexibility, accessibility, and affordability.
-Online courses and programs are flexible, allowing students to learn at their own pace and time.
-They also provide a range of program options that cater to students with different needs, interests, and career aspirations.
+Online courses and programs are flexible, allowing students to learn at their own pace and on their own time.
+They also offer a range of program options to meet students’ diverse needs, interests, and career aspirations.

 Traditional Colleges